Professor and Chair

 Institute of Public Affairs at Fort Hays State University.

-He teaches Applied Sociology, Sociological Theory, Methods of Social
+He teaches Sociological Theory, Introduction to Sociology, Methods of Social

 Dr. Zollinger's work has been nationally recognized.